nickedwards109/Clamp-Miller/README.md

 Once you have generated a CNC program and set up your CNC router, you can upload the CNC program to your CNC controller and run it.
 In my case, I uploaded it over a serial connection to an Arduino running [GRBL](https://github.com/grbl/grbl)

+# Contributing

 Contributors are welcome!
 To contribute to this code base, please create a pull request to https://github.com/nickedwards109/Clamp-Miller

+First, you'll need to be able to run the application locally.
+To do this:
+  - Install Ruby 2.x and Bundler 2.x on your local machine
+  - Clone the application source code to your machine
+  - In a terminal, navigate to the source code's root directory
+  - Install dependencies by running `$ bundle install`
+  - Navigate to the /web directory and start a local server by running `$ puma server.ru`
+  - In a browser, navigate to localhost:9292